jekyllgrim/ZScript_Basics/Pointers_and_casting.md

 - `Master` pointer is not set by anything in vanilla Doom, but you might’ve set it yourself via `A_SpawnItemEx` which allows setting pointers manually via flags (`SXF_SETMASTER` in this case).

 Pointers in DECORATE can be set manually mostly with `A_SpawnItemEx` by using the function’s flags.
 Doing this, you get access to functions such as `A_KillMaster` or `A_RemoveChildren` and such, which allow killing/removing actors from another actor that has a pointer to them. `A_FaceTarget` is also a common example of a function that interacts with a pointer, making the actor face its target (if it has one).

+## Most important thing about using pointers
+Since pointers store some data, its important to check is data even **exist** in the first place before trying to access it.
+If you tries to read some information from empty pointer in Zscript it cause error known as **VM abort**.
+More specifically specific case of VM abort named **NULL pointer VM abort**.

+Why NULL pointer?
+Because pointer without any data in it names **NULL pointer**.

+Why is it happens?
+Zscript expect to see some data in pointer, and if there are no any data it, Gzdoom conclude that **something goes wrong** in some code before reading from pointer, and to not escalate error further, breaks code execution.

+In Zscript check pointer for data can be done by simple condition statement `if(pointer name here != NULL) {}` which mean `if(there are something in this pointer) {do things here}`.
+Such check names **NULL check** since it check is pointer equal to NULL or no.

+Note, simple `if(pointer name here) {}` works as well, since Zscript implicitly **cast** it to bool (See further about **casting**)

 ## Using pointers in ZScript